Passed my probation!

 Another huge reason to go for incremental models is because it doesn’t involve DDL statements in the updating process.
 To explain that, first see this example of how a “full refresh” table works:

-1. Create table_A_tmp using latest data.
+using latest data. - Rename

-The problem is on Step 2.
-ALTER TABLE RENAME is a DDL statement.
+is a DDL statement.
 This means that it forces a lock on the table that no one else can use it until the DDL statment has ended.
 So, if the renaming step is unable to execute because (i) somehow it’s stuck, highly unlikely, or (2) someone else is using it, and will continue using it for a long time.
 The renaming step will need to wait for the query ahead to complete before it can start.
 Also, due to “first-come-first-serve”, all subsequent READ queries on this tables can only be executed when the renaming step is completed.

 Now, we end up in a deadlock.
 Dashboards are not working, models are not building, everyone is not happy, it’s 12am I’m hungry.

-Incremental, on the other hand, only involves DELETE and INSERT statements.
+statements.
 These are not DDL statements.
 Hence, queries can still run while the upsert process is running.

 You might be thinking: How can others still read from this table when it has records being inserted/deleted?
 Will two people, running the same query on the table while it’s upserting, 1 second apart, end up with different results?